freddysilber/nfl-loser-pool-api/README.md

 * To dig into Postgresql, you can use ```psql```

 * run ```docker-compose up --build``` to launch the api server on port ```8080```
+  > Before you run this command, be sure your local postgres server is running using the postgres app

 * run ```docker-compose down``` to destroy Docker containers